Sanjay-Steephanraj/EDA-on-Dataset/Readme.md

-Data Profiling and Feature Engineering App
+Data Profiling and Feature Engineering App:
 		This Streamlit application allows users to upload CSV files for data profiling and perform feature engineering transformations such as log transformation and normalization.

 Features